top of page

 If they can’t make it, the appointment simply doesn’t happen.

-By the time a cancellation occurs, options are already limited.
+By the time this happens, options are already limited.

 How to Avoid This Situation Entirely